DevExpress/devextreme-documentation/concepts/05 UI Components/Floating Action Button/00 Getting Started with Floating Action Button/00 Getting Started with Floating Action Button.md

 [note]

+---
+##### jQuery

-Code examples in this tutorial use icons from the [Ionicons](https://ionicons.com) library.
-If you are going to replicate the examples in your Angular, Vue, or React application, install the `ionicons` npm package:
+Code examples in this tutorial use icons from the <a href="https://ionicons.com" target="_blank">Ionicons</a> library.
+If you are going to replicate the examples in your application, reference the Ionicons stylesheet within in the `<head>` section of your page:

-    npm install ionicons@4 --save

-With jQuery, reference the Ionicons stylesheet in the `<head>` of your page:

     <!--HTML-->
     <link rel="stylesheet" href="https://unpkg.com/ionicons@4.6.3/dist/css/ionicons.min.css">

+##### Angular

+Code examples in this tutorial use icons from the <a href="https://ionicons.com" target="_blank">Ionicons</a> library.
+If you are going to replicate the examples in your application, install the `ionicons` npm package:

+    npm install ionicons@4 --save

+##### Vue

+Code examples in this tutorial use icons from the <a href="https://ionicons.com" target="_blank">Ionicons</a> library.
+If you are going to replicate the examples in your application, install the `ionicons` npm package:

+    npm install ionicons@4 --save

+##### React

+Code examples in this tutorial use icons from the <a href="https://ionicons.com" target="_blank">Ionicons</a> library.
+If you are going to replicate the examples in your application, install the `ionicons` npm package:

+    npm install ionicons@4 --save

+---

 [/note]